Blog · Paris · Visiting Paris During the Summer Olympics: What You Need To Know for Your Tour

 guide taking photo of guests with Eiffel Tower

-Our Eiffel Tower tours will be closed from the afternoon of July 13 through Aug.
-11 due to the Summer Olympic Games.
+Our Eiffel Tower tours will be closed from July 18 through July 26 due to the Summer Olympic Games.
 The Eiffel Tower itself will be closed some days as well, and this is subject to change based, so be sure to check the latest info if you’re planning to go on your own.

 For recommendations on what to see when the Eiffel Tower or our Eiffel Tower tours are closed, skip ahead to that section below.